Increase Conversions Using Google Product Feed

 Some general questions and answers are given below related to Google Shopping and conversion rate optimization:

-- How will the CPA and CPC campaigns conflict with each other and how would you suggest managing this situation?
+- How will the CPA and CPC campaigns conflict with each other, and how would you suggest managing this situation?

-- On top of the current Adwords, how much of an overhead/effort is it going to be set up and manage an ongoing shopping campaign?
+- On top of the current Adwords, how much of an overhead/effort is it going to be to set up and manage an ongoing shopping campaign?

 – It’s not hard to set up a product listing ad campaign.
 It’s very straightforward.
 You are right to go as long as you can slice and dice data.
-The alternative way is to use a service that allows you to modify the data feed which you can slice and dice data in custom ways.
+The alternative way is to use a service that allows you to modify the data feed, which you can slice and dice data in custom ways.

 - Are there any useful tools that will automatically list products on a website?